panrafal/mustard-theme/README.md

 MUSTARD
 =======

 Readable dark theme for web developers.
-Available for Netbeans and Notepad++.
+Available for Netbeans, Notepad++, Textmate, Sublime 2 and HighlightJS.

 Supports **PHP**, **HTML**, **CSS**, **INI**, and **JavaScript**.
 On Notepad++ there is also **LESS** (with completion), **Markdown** and **Apache configs** (with completion).